World 🢖 Australia and Oceania 🢖 Polynesia 🢖 New Zealand 🢖 Waikato

 There are more popular and better known geothermal fields in New Zealand – such as the amazing Waiotapu with its unique Champagne Pool, Whakarewarewa, and Tikitere.
 But the most impressive, richest with geysers and, to Wondermondo’s mind, the most beautiful geothermal field in New Zealand is the central part of Orakei Korako.

-Just like other geyser areas of New Zealand, Orakei Korako is located in Taupō Volcanic Zone in the central part of North Island.
-It has formed in recent volcanic rocks of Pākihi Supergroup.
+Just like other geyser areas of New Zealand, Orakei Korako is located in the Taupō Volcanic Zone in the central part of North Island.
+It has formed in recent volcanic rocks of the Pākihi Supergroup.

 The term “Orakei Korako” (“Place of Adorning”) applies to a wider area along the banks of Waikato Rover with several locations of hot springs and geysers.
-But by far the most impressive part of Orakei Korako is Waipapa – some 500 m long and up to 200 m wide area with enormous sinter terrace on the eastern bank of Waikato River.
+But by far the most impressive part of Orakei Korako is Waipapa – some 500 m long and up to 200 m wide area with an enormous sinter terrace on the eastern bank of Waikato River.

 Flooding of Orakei Korako